symforce-org/symforce/docs/development.rst

 *************************************************
 Templates
 *************************************************
-Much of the core functionality of symforce is in generating code using the `Jinja <https://jinja.palletsprojects.com/en/2.11.x/>`_ template language.
+Much of the core functionality of SymForce is in generating code using the `Jinja <https://jinja.palletsprojects.com/en/2.11.x/>`_ template language.
 It's relatively simple and easy to use - you pass it a template file in any language and a python dictionary of data, and it spits out the rendered code.

 For example template files, see ``symforce/codegen/cpp_templates``.

 *************************************************
 Symbolic Backends
 *************************************************
-Symforce uses the `Sympy <https://www.sympy.org/en/index.html>`_ API, but supports two backend implementations of it.
-The Sympy backend is pure Python, whereas the `SymEngine <https://github.com/symengine/symengine>`_ backend is wrapped C++.
+SymForce uses the `SymPy <https://www.sympy.org/en/index.html>`_ API, but supports two backend implementations of it.
+The SymPy backend is pure Python, whereas the `SymEngine <https://github.com/symengine/symengine>`_ backend is wrapped C++.
 It can be 100-200 times faster for many operations, but is less fully featured and requires a C++ build.

 To set the backend, you can either use :func:`symforce.set_backend()` before any other imports, or use the ``SYMFORCE_BACKEND`` environment variable with the options ``sympy`` or ``symengine``.
-By default symengine will be used if found, otherwise sympy.
+By default SymEngine will be used if found, otherwise SymPy.